 Summary

 In this unit, you have learned that learning is a lifelong process of acquiring knowledge, norms, skills, and other social abilities.
 When people actively experience or perceive the external environment, it brings relatively permanent changes in their cognition or behaviors.
-The previous psychologists attempted to investigate the relationship between stimuli and behavior changes.
+Psychologists have investigated the relationship between stimuli and behavior changes.
 In classical conditioning, researchers suggested that behavior change is achieved through stimulus repetition (habituation) or an increase in stimulus receptivity (sensitization).
 In operant conditioning, behaviorists understand learning as a consequence of reinforcement or punishment.
-In other words, the significant influence on human behavior is learning from the external environment.
-According to Bandura’s (1977) model learning theory, social learning requires attention and behavioral representation.
+In other words, a significant influence on human behavior is learning from the external environment.
+According to Bandura’s (1977) theory, social learning requires attention and behavioral representation.
 In addition, learners need motivation and the ability to reproduce the behavior.

 Motivation explains the causes and drives of human behavior.
-Ryan and Deci’s (2002; 2017) self-determination theory (SDT) emphasized the importance of intrinsic (e.g., interests) and extrinsic motivation (e.g., rewards) in encouraging and triggering human behavior.
+Ryan and Deci’s (2002; 2017) self-determination theory (SDT) emphasizes the importance of intrinsic (e.g., interests) and extrinsic motivation (e.g., rewards) in encouraging and triggering human behavior.
 In addition, Maslow’s theory provides a helpful framework for summarizing motivational forces.
 According to his hierarchy of needs theory, human behaviors are motivated by different levels of fulfillment: physiological needs, safety needs, love, and social needs, esteem needs, and self-actualization needs (Benson & Dundis, 2003).

 Emotion is a complex interplay of people’s physical arousal, cognitive evaluation, and reactions at the psychological and behavioral levels.
 Across diverse populations and cultures, there are six basic emotions: happiness, sadness, anger, fear, disgust, and surprise.
 However, affect is more intense and of shorter duration than emotions, whereas moods are less intense and less directed than emotions.
 Children often establish an attachment relationship with their caretakers as a crucial emotional behavior to ensure survival and receive contact comfort.
-The security of attachment would further influence the adults when they establish a close relationship.
+The security of attachment also influences adults when they establish close relationships.

 Unit 3 – Social Psychology